Toys R Us founder dies days after chain's announced shutdown

 But for decades, it was Toys R Us that drove trends in child's play, becoming a launchpad for what became some of the industry's hottest toys.

-The chain has its roots in Children's Bargain Town, the baby furniture store that Lazarus opened in his hometown of Washington, D.C., after returning from World War II.
+The chain has its roots in Children's Bargain Town, the baby furniture store that Lazarus opened 1948 in his hometown of Washington, D.C.
 He began selling toys after a couple of years when customers began asking for them, and he quickly concluded that, in the baby-boom years, toys were a more lucrative business than furniture.

 He opened his first store dedicated to selling only toys in 1957, calling it Toys R Us with the "R'' spelled backward to give the impression that a child wrote it.
 Shopping carts stood ready for customers to grab and fill up themselves, supermarket-style.

-Note: This story has been updated to correct the spelling of Rosenberg's first name.
-It's Marc, not Mark.